chulminy/CIVE497-CIVE700/task/task4/README.md

 # Task4: Digital Image Processing & Camera Sensor and Digital Image
-**Announcement**: ND
+**Announcement**: February  07, 2020
-**Due date**: ND
+**Due date**: February 23, 2020

 ## Problem Description 1
+The main goal of this problem is to review a tutorial for [**Digital Image Processing**](tutorial/image_proc).
+Copy this folder in your computer and run `digital_image_processing.mlx` in MATLAB (Note: If you do not find the sample images, you can download them from [**here**](https://www.dropbox.com/s/xgznul2u1l16iaw/sample_images.zip?dl=0)).
+Please answer the following questions in 'digital_image_processing.mlx':
+Q.001, Q.002, Q.005, Q.008, Q.009, Q.010, Q.013, Q.016

 ## Problem Description 2
-The main goal of this task is to learn a working principle of a digital camera and how to take quality photos using your camera.
+The main goal of this problem is to learn a working principle of a digital camera and how to take quality photos using your camera.
 Students are encouraged to actively search for relevant information on the web, such as wiki, article, or tutorial videos.
-Then, please answer the following questions:
+Please answer the following questions:

 **Q1.
 What is a good image sensor?
 Why are the high-end DSLR cameras expensive?**